Cazzie Russell: College career

-Along with Bill Buntin, Russell led the Wolverines to three consecutive Big Ten Conference titles (1964–66) and to Final Four appearances in 1964 and 1965, losing in the final game 91-80 to defending national champion UCLA and John Wooden in 1965.
+Along with Bill Buntin, Russell led the Wolverines to three consecutive Big Ten Conference titles (1964–66) and to Final Four appearances in 1964 and 1965.
+In 1965, Michigan defeated Princeton and future Knicks teammate Bill Bradley in the semifinals, 93–76, with Russell scoring 28 points, and Bradley 29.
+However, Michigan lost in the final game 91–80 to defending national champion UCLA and John Wooden, despite Russell scoring 28 points.

-In 1966, Russell averaged 30.8 points per game and was named the College Basketball Player of the Year.
-Crisler Arena, which opened in 1967, has been dubbed The House that Cazzie Built.
-Russell was also initiated into Kappa Alpha Psi fraternity - Sigma Chapter in 1964.
+In 1966, Russell averaged 30.8 points per game and was named the College Basketball Player of the Year by the Associated Press (AP).
+He was similarly selected the top college player by The Sporting News and UPI, as well as winning the U.S. Basketball Writers Association Oscar Robertson Trophy as best college basketball player.
+The University of Michigan's Crisler Arena, which opened in 1967, has been dubbed The House that Cazzie Built.